Now accepting applications for

 Are you Ready to make an impact?
 Check out Mayville State University's Nurse Educator and Nurse Leadership & Management MSN tracks!

 The graduate nursing program includes two tracks.
 One prepares the BSN prepared nurse for advanced nursing practice in nursing leadership and management while the other track focuses on the nurse educator in academic and practice settings.

 - The 2-path system (FT & PT) and courses offered strictly online allow flexibility for adult learners.

 - Students will take 2-4 courses per semester each in 5-week block with the exception of two 10-week practicum courses and two 10-week capstone courses.

-- The combination of MaSU's affordability & its unique offerings make it a Best Regional College as designated by the Princeton Review; this process is based upon meeting criteria for academic excellence!
+The combination of MSU's affordability & its unique offerings make it a Best Regional College as designated by the Princeton Review; this process is based upon meeting criteria for academic excellence! → Click here for information on the Nurse Faculty Loan Program!!

 Requirements for Admission